-I am a computer programmer with 30 years of experience in human-computer interfaces, computer graphics, scientific programming and programming languages.
+I am a computer programmer with over 40 years of experience in human-computer interfaces, scientific and information visualization, and programming languages.

-For the past several years I have been working, at least part-time, on a sabbatical research project: a visual programming language and environment called Thyrd.
-Thyrd is being implemented using Poet, an object-oriented extension to Tcl/Tk I've been working on sporadically since 1997 and have recently released as open source.
-I have recently returned to consulting under the name Thyrd Informatics and am currently developing a web application using Drupal for a researcher at San Diego State University.
+In the 2000's I worked on a sabbatical research project: an experimental visual programming language and environment called Thyrd.
+Thyrd is implemented using Poet, an object-oriented extension to Tcl/Tk I've been working on sporadically since 1997.
+Both Thyrd and Poet have been released as open source.
+The best presentation on Thyrd so far is the talk I gave at the Emerging Languages Camp at OSCON 2010.

 I was a Sr. Systems Architect for the Automated Molecular Imaging Group at The Scripps Research Institute half-time for two years, with the other half of my time spent working on Thyrd.
 Before that, I was the IT Director for the Neurosciences Institute for 11 years.
 Prior to that I was one of the founding members of the scientific visualization lab at the San Diego Supercomputer Center.
 Way back in the 1980's I ported Dungeon Master to the Amiga for FTL Games.
 I also worked in two labs at UCSD: the Quantitative Morphology Lab with Robert B. Livingston and the Cognitive Science Lab with Donald Norman.
 My complete curriculum vitae can be found here.